 Creativity matters.
 And I believe that technology is there to support it.
-In the last 30 years, I have been studying the development in recording and mixing technologies thoroughly and consistently.
-What I came to realise is that today, you don´t have to spent a fortune on tech/equipment to create high-quality sound results.
+In the last 30 years, I have been studying the development of recording and mixing technologies thoroughly and consistently.
+What I came to realize is that today, you don´t have to spend a fortune on tech/equipment to create high-quality sound results.
 You don´t have to collect vintage gear or high-class analogue equipment either.
 You absolutely can if you like - I like that stuff, too, and I especially admire the achievements of tech pioneers like Willi Studer.

 ReviewsEndorse Olav Knies

 Q: What do you like most about your job?